-Explain it to me like I am 5
+Explain it to me like I am 5: What's an out

 In every day English, the word "out" is used to describe a way from escaping a problem or dilemma.
 For example, "Mike was in such deep financial trouble, his only out was to file for bankruptcy".
 In poker we use the word in a similar way: